cliss/camel/README.md

 ```

 Camel is running locally on port 5000 and Nginx will just proxy all requests back and forth.
-The next things we need to do is that we need to enable the site and the restart Nginx so that we can access it.
+The next thing we need to do is that we need to enable the site and the restart Nginx so that we can access it.

 	cp sites-available/camel.conf sites-enabled/camel.conf
 	service nginx restart